Free Things to Do in Grand Canyon

 Must-see spots that don't cost a penny.

-Yavapai Geology Museum Free
+Yavapai Observation Station Free

 Grand Canyon Village Historic District Free